NabeelWasTaken/InvestmentDatabaseProject/README.md

 - As a User, I will be able to view advise given by expert stock investors.
 - As a User, I will be able to retrieve my investment portfolio.
 - As a User, I will be able to view my added expenses.
+- As a User , I will be able to interact with the GUI and add Investment Options.
+- As a User , I will be able to view my saved Investment option in a Table.

 **Why is this project interest to me?**